My Quiet Kitchen

 Anyway, each time I made these brownies, I kept tweaking the recipe until it was the perfect combination of simple yet delicious.
 During one of our moves the binder got packed away, and I forgot about this recipe for a while.

-Well, I'm happy to report that my favorite gluten-free vegan peanut butter brownies and I have been reunited!
+Well, I'm happy to report that my favorite vegan peanut butter brownies and I have been reunited!
 I've made them several times recently and love them as much as ever.
 I think you will, too!

 labeled photo of ingredients laid out on a large baking sheet.